 7. Effective Profit Generation

-By sourcing in bulk, you can save on additional resources as well in addition to primary wood and crafting raw material.
+By sourcing in bulk, you can save on additional resources as well in addition to primary wood and crafting raw materials.
 These can be used for advanced tools, more effective marketing, and various other avenues.
-Get a professional on board to help with an effective profit generation strategy.
+Get a professional on board to help with an effective profit-generation strategy.